mehtaharsh16/daniel.feldroy.com/posts/2017-01-siege-has-8-chapters.md

 title: Siege has 8 chapters!
 ---

-At the rate I'm writing chapters for <a href="https://www.wattpad.com/story/95032418-siege">Siege</a>, the book will have over 50,000 words by the end of this month.
+At the rate I'm writing chapters for [Siege](https://www.wattpad.com/story/95032418-siege), the book will have over 50,000 words by the end of this month.
 That's like Nanowrimo, but for January.
 Perhaps this is Januwrimo?